Play

 When a contact presses keys on their phone, a DTMF tone is generated and stored in a buffer.
 ClearDigits allows you to determine how this action handles DTMFClosed Signaling tones that are generated when a user presses or taps a key on their telephone keypad. tones that are in the buffer when the action starts.

-The default is True, which clears the buffer when the action begins.
+When enabled, this option clears the buffer when the action begins.
 Any key presses that happened earlier in the script will not be passed into this action.
-Set the action to False if you want this action to process and act on any DTMF tones that are passed to this action through the buffer.
+If you disable this option, the action processes and acts on any DTMF tones passed to the action through the buffer.
+Set to True to enable or False to disable.
 When DTMF tones are passed into this action, the script immediately takes the path for the OnDigit branch condition.

 DetectDTMF